ChaloHoppo to a Mythical Mizoram!

 Head to the visit RT!
 The 58-year-old cowboy who has been collecting antics from all around the world, containing World War II Helmets, Kitanas, Naga guns from the British struggle days and more.
 Know his interesting stories of meeting people around the world and buy the ones you would fancy in your home.

 Get the night going with your glasses filled with the local Rice Beer, Zufang!
-A night drive to get the magical view of Aizawl and some music in the air, let Zufang do its job just fine.
+A night drive to get the magical view of Aizawl from the view points.

 It’s time to bid farewell to this unexplored gem, Mizoram!
 Kaw law me!